-Causa Rellena, mashed potatoes with Peruvian flair
+Causa Rellena, mashed potatoes with a Peruvian flair

 Peruvians are very proud of their potatoes, and rightly so.
 The Andean highlands are the birthplace of the humble spud and more than 2,000 types are harvested in the region each year.
 They come in a dazzling array of colors, shapes and sizes, which you can find at any market, often just laid out on the ground, on top of a piece of bright fabric.
-Potatoes of all varieties are the basis for many Peruvian dishes, but it is the bright yellow ones which go into making a traditional Causa Rellena.
+Potatoes of all varieties are the basis for many Peruvian dishes, but it is the bright yellow ones that go into making a traditional Causa Rellena.

 I had my first taste of Causa Rellena at a chaotic market in the small town of Huaraz, high in the Peruvian Andes.
 The streets were hot and dirty and I was hungry, so I headed inside to where the food stalls were, where local shoppers and market traders sat on stools, crates or boxes, with bowls of soup and plates of food carefully balanced on their knees.
 The family I was staying with had told me that Causa was a traditional dish, so when I saw it chalked up for 3 soles – about $1 – I decided to try it.